caseyg/awesome/TOPICS.md

 *   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

 *   [brianpetro/obsidian-smart-connections](https://github.com/brianpetro/obsidian-smart-connections) - Chat with your notes & see links to related content with AI embeddings.
 Use local models or 100+ via APIs like Claude, Gemini, ChatGPT & Llama 3

-## claude-code

-*   [code-yeongyu/oh-my-opencode](https://github.com/code-yeongyu/oh-my-opencode) - the best agent harness

-*   [gmickel/outlookctl](https://github.com/gmickel/outlookctl) - Local CLI for automating Classic Outlook on Windows via COM.
-Includes a Claude Code/Codex Skill for AI-assisted email management with safety guardrails.

-*   [kill136/claude-code-open](https://github.com/kill136/claude-code-open) - Open source AI coding platform with Web IDE, multi-agent system, 37+ tools, MCP protocol.
-MIT licensed.

-*   [pr-pm/prpm](https://github.com/pr-pm/prpm) - The universal registry for AI coding tools

-*   [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans visually, share with your team, send feedback with one click.

-*   [lout33/symbiotic-ai](https://github.com/lout33/symbiotic-ai) - A symbiotic AI agent that remembers everything, challenges you, and extends your cognition.

-*   [SawyerHood/dev-browser](https://github.com/SawyerHood/dev-browser) - A Claude Skill to give your agent the ability to use a web browser

-*   [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - A Claude Code plugin that automatically captures everything Claude does during your coding sessions, compresses it with AI (using Claude's agent-sdk), and injects relevant context back into future sessions.

-*   [steveyegge/beads](https://github.com/steveyegge/beads) - Beads - A memory upgrade for your coding agent

-*   [travisvn/awesome-claude-skills](https://github.com/travisvn/awesome-claude-skills) - A curated list of awesome Claude Skills, resources, and tools for customizing Claude AI workflows — particularly Claude Code

-*   [automazeio/ccpm](https://github.com/automazeio/ccpm) - Project management system for Claude Code using GitHub Issues and Git worktrees for parallel agent execution.

-*   [leochiu-a/universal-agents](https://github.com/leochiu-a/universal-agents) - The Lightest Shared Standard for AI Agents

-*   [Prat011/awesome-llm-skills](https://github.com/Prat011/awesome-llm-skills) - A curated list of awesome LLM and AI Agent Skills, resources and tools for customising AI Agent workflows - that works with Claude Code, Codex, Gemini CLI and your custom AI Agents

-*   [davila7/claude-code-templates](https://github.com/davila7/claude-code-templates) - CLI tool for configuring and monitoring Claude Code

-*   [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need -  A nano Claude Code–like agent, built from 0 to 1

 ## claude-skills